David Brading

 He is regarded as one of the foremost historians of Latin America in the United Kingdom, and was the most widely cited British Latin Americanist.

 Early life and education

-David Brading was born in London, England and educated at St Ignatius' College and Pembroke College, Cambridge, where he read history and obtained a BA (Hons) Double first-class honours in 1960.
-He was an Exhibitioner and Foundation Scholar at Cambridge University where he attended the lectures of David Knowles, Geoffrey Elton, and Michael Postan.
-In 1961 he was awarded a Henry Fellowship to Yale University.
+David Brading was born in London, England, and educated at St Ignatius' College and Pembroke College, Cambridge, where he read history and obtained a BA (Hons) double first-class honours in 1960.
+He was an Exhibitioner and Foundation Scholar at the University of Cambridge where he attended the lectures of David Knowles, Geoffrey Elton and Michael Postan.
+In 1961, he was awarded a Henry Fellowship to Yale University.
 But it was later that year, whilst in Mexico, that Brading's fascination with the country began:

-After working for several months in the Civil Service as Assistant Principal at the Board of Trade, he received his M.A. from Cambridge University and enrolled for a PhD at University College London, under the supervision of John Lynch.
+After working for several months in the Civil Service as Assistant Principal at the Board of Trade, he received his MA degree from the University of Cambridge and enrolled for a PhD degree at University College London, under the supervision of John Lynch.